 The main objective of the service is to enable operational full country monitoring of agricultural crops to respond to the needs of the Czech State Agricultural Intervention Fund (SAIF).
 The focus is to support the Integrated Administration and Control System (IACS) in the Czech Republic, namely the on-the-spot control of aid applications and management of Land Parcel Identification System (LPIS).

-The service will be based on an innovative tool providing continuously updated information on crop types and crop cover within single crop vegetation period to national administration.
-The service products are thematic maps with associated metadata layer of anomaly detection allowing monitoring of agro-environmental degradation and agricultural crop damages on the agricultural parcel level.
-All products are enhanced by field survey validation.
-The service will be provided on-line via web mapping services.
+The services are based on innovative tools providing continuously updated information on crop types and crop cover within the entire crop vegetation season.
+The service products delivered to national administration are represented by thematic maps on the agricultural parcel level supporting implementation of IACS controls and LPIS update processes.
+The final products are enhanced by field survey validation.
+The services are also provided on-line via web mapping services.

 The proposed system consists of separated components that represent technical solution to fulfill individual system requirements.

 The schematization in the figure below provides the overall technical architecture of the Agricultural Crop Monitoring service.

 - Earth Observation component: selection and provision of suitable satellite imagery